photo/frontend/documentation/schemas/Tag.markdown

-Schema for an Tag object
+Schema for a Tag object
 =======================